Two-scale integrators with high accuracy and long-time conservations for the nonlinear Klein-Gordon equation in the nonrelativistic limit regime: Main results and numerical tests

 \section{Main results and numerical tests}

 In this section, we shall present the main results of this paper.
-The first one is about improved uniformly accuracy and the second is devoted to long time energy conservation.
-To support these two results, a numerical experiment with numerical results is carried out in the second part of this section.
+The first one is about convergence and the second is devoted to long time {energy near conservation.} To support these two results, a numerical experiment with numerical results is carried out in the second part of this section.